pointless-lang/pointless/site/pages/articles/caesar-cipher/index.md

 ---
-title: Caesar Cipher
+title: Caesar Cipher Tutorial
+summary: Encode and decode text using a Caesar cipher.
 ---

-## Introduction

 Let's see an example to get a feel for the language.
 I'll show you how I wrote the following program, which can encode and decode a message using a simple